Prices of New Homes Increase in Tampa, Sales Decrease According to Latest Data

-A total of 5,127 new homes were sold during the 12 months that ended in February, up from 5,083 for the year that ended in January.
+A total of 5,900 new homes were sold during the 12 months that ended in January, down from 5,961 for the year that ended in December.

-Of the total number of closings, new home closings made up 7.7%.
-They represented 8.6% of closings a year earlier.
-Following a year-over-year increase in January, closings of new and existing homes also gained year-over-year in February.
+Out of all housing closings, new home closings represented 5.2%.
+A year earlier, new home closings accounted for 6.2% of total closings.
+Following a year-over-year rise in December, closings of new and existing homes slid year-over-year in January.